zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Calling the Published Object
 ----------------------------

-Now that we've covered how the publisher located the published object and what it does with the results of calling it, let's take a closer look at how the published object is called.

 The publisher marshals arguments from the request and automatically makes them available to the published object.
 This allows you to accept parameters from web forms without having to parse the